Nocture-Insight/Dexterion/README.md

 2. Manualy update from [a2x repo's](https://github.com/a2x/cs2-dumper/blob/main/output) the following files: `buttons.json`, `offsets.json`, `client_dll.json`.

 > [!IMPORTANT]
-   > Close Visual Studio to stop the realesed version that is ran automaticaly when you build.\
+   > Close Visual Studio to stop the released version that is ran automaticaly when you build.\
-   > Then go to the `/x64/Realese/` path and open dexterion.\
+   > Then go to the `/x64/Release/` path and open dexterion.\
    > **If you use the version that was ran when you built the application this will be bugged.**
 ### Run
-4. Run `Dexterion.exe` From realese path
+4. Run `Dexterion.exe` From release path
 5. Follow Terminal instructions.
 6. Wait For Load.